Aller au contenu

 Chronic pain and musculoskeletal disorders

-Management of persistent pain related to service injuries: low back pain, joint pain, fracture sequelae, neuropathy - with individualized treatment plan.
+Management of persistent pain related to service-related injuries: low back pain, joint pain, post-fracture sequelae, neuropathies — with an individualized treatment plan.

 Chronic pain Musculoskeletal Service injuries